hedyhli/gelim/README.md

 ## Behavior details

-A good way to master some software is to know how it works from the program's perspective.
+A good way to master a piece software is to understand how it works from the program's perspective.

-Let's take a look at some UX details from various parts of gelim that could cause confusion.
+Let's take a look at some UX details from various parts of gelim that could require clarification.

 - [Link indexing](#link-indexing)
 - [Redirects](#redirects)